GraySwanAI/nanoGCG/README.md

 ## Overview

-The GCG algorithm was introduced in the paper [Universal and Transferrable Attacks on Aligned Language Models](https://arxiv.org/pdf/2307.15043) [1] by Andy Zou, Zifan Wang, Nicholas Carlini, Milad Nasr, Zico Kolter, and Matt Fredrikson.
-This implementation implements the original algorithm and supports several modifications that have the potential to improve performance, including multi-position token swapping [2], a historical attack buffer [2][3], and the mellowmax loss function [4][5].
+The GCG algorithm was introduced in [Universal and Transferrable Attacks on Aligned Language Models](https://arxiv.org/pdf/2307.15043) [1] by Andy Zou, Zifan Wang, Nicholas Carlini, Milad Nasr, Zico Kolter, and Matt Fredrikson.
+This implementation implements the original algorithm and supports several modifications that can improve performance, including multi-position token swapping [2], a historical attack buffer [2][3], and the mellowmax loss function [4][5].

 ## Usage

 The simplest way to use nanoGCG is by following the format in the image at the top of this README.

-nanoGCG also provides a configuration class, which can be used to achieve greater control.
+nanoGCG provides a config class, which can be used to achieve greater control.
 This can be used as follows:

 ```python
 import nanogcg